 What’s a selection rank?

 A selection rank is a number between 30 and 99.95 that’s used to help you gain entry into a university program.
 For high school leavers, your selection rank is your ATAR + adjustments.
-For non-high school leavers, a selection rank is derived from prior academic qualifications.
+For non-high school leavers, a selection rank is derived from prior academic qualifications or experience.
 The use of selection ranks allows applicants with different qualifications to be assessed and compared against each other for entry to a particular program.

-Why take this university pathway?
+Why take this pathway to university?

-• It helps you get a foot in the door at university and on the right path towards your preferred degree.
+- It helps you get a foot in the door at university and on the right path towards your preferred degree.

-• University isn’t a race, but we know starting straight out of high school may be important to you.
+- University isn’t a race, but we know starting straight out of high school may be important to you.
 This pathway allows you to begin university the year you intended to do so, even if it means you may study for a little longer than anticipated.

-• If you choose a program in a similar subject area, you may be able to study courses that will give you credit towards your preferred degree.
+- If you choose a program in a similar subject area, you may be able to study courses that will give you credit towards your preferred degree.

-• You will learn valuable interchangeable skills in writing, reading, communication and teamwork, which you can then carry into your preferred degree.
+- You will learn valuable interchangeable skills in writing, reading, communication and teamwork, which you can then carry into your preferred degree.

 How does my GPA convert into a selection rank?